How To Create A To-Do List In WordPress

 Show Date To-Do Was Added

-If enabled (‘Yes’), the date the to-do list was added will display on the table of items …
+If enabled, the date the to-do list was added shows on the To-Do Items table …

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have selected either ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this section and assign to-do items to other users …
+If you have chosen ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign items to other users …

 Assign To-Do Items to Users